Do you want to know if rabbits cry when they are sad, in pain, or when they are about to die?

 So if rabbits don’t cry because they are sad, why might you see tears in a rabbit’s eyes?

-Rabbits can produce tears due to a range of health issues, such as dental problems or eye infections.
+Rabbits can produce tears due to various health issues, such as dental problems or eye infections.

-In some cases, these tears can be due to a condition known as ‘weepy eye’.
+Sometimes, these ‘tears’ can be due to a condition known as a ‘weepy eye.’

 This condition occurs when the rabbit’s tear ducts become blocked or inflamed, leading to an overflow of tears.